hackerjeff705/Tumbleweed/V0/README.md

 ### GPS Data Acquisition
 The GPS module continuously sends NMEA sentences, which are parsed by the `TinyGPS++` library.
 The main loop polls for new, valid data (location, altitude, time, etc.) and stores it in global variables.
 This data is then logged to the SD card and displayed on the OLED screen alongside the sensor-fused data.

+### Web Interface
+The ESP32 creates a WiFi Access Point with the SSID `Tumbleweed-FC-AP`.
+After connecting to this network, you can navigate to `http://192.168.4.1` in a web browser to access the telemetry interface.
+The web page displays real-time data, allows you to update the sea level pressure for the barometer, change the log filename, and start or stop the data logging process.

 -----